Figuring out what to do in Taipei can be overwhelming since the opportunities are endless!

 What do you do now that you’ve arrived at Maokong Tea Village?
 Drink tea!
 Lots of tea.

 There are plenty of tea cafes and restaurants to relax and sip some tea so have your pick.
 We chose Maolan Tea because of the spectacular view.
-Beverage and food is a little pricey in this more touristy area, but try it.
+Beverage and food are a little pricey in this more touristy area, but try it.
 It’s worth it.

 Oh, and some snow ice!
 Our best decision of the day!
 A fluffy, creamy, delicious, heavenly, cold treat.
 We found this by wandering a little further down the road from the station.
 Google search the Redwood Tea House and it’s a couple shops down the street from that!